My Lightbulb Moment

 I’ve been studying under a western herbalist for a few years.
 In class, we’re always encouraged to taste the herbs we’re learning about that day.
 Most of them are delicious.
 Trying these tasty herbs led me to think that using them for culinary purposes was a good idea.
 I was inspired to create tasty blends with a mixture of medicinal and culinary herbs for everyday seasonings.

 I’ve been making salad dressing for years and can’t remember the last time I purchased a premade bottle.
 I add herbs without measuring to an oil and vinegar mixture and taste it.
 After doing this a few times, I could tell what it needed to improve its taste.

 I have to admit that creating herbal blends that are delicious and consistent in taste was initially harder than I thought it was going.
 I believe that I have succeeded.
 I also have a newfound appreciation for cookbook authors and chiefs for the amount of work that goes into recipe creation.

 Airmid is the Celtic goddess of herbs and healing.
 She was a member of the Tuatha De Danaan, the most ancient race of deities in Ireland who possessed magical powers.
-Her father was Diancecht, the God of Medicine, and the Chief Physician and Magician of the Tuatha De Danaan.
+Her father was Diancecht, the God of Medicine and the Chief Physician and Magician of the Tuatha De Danaan.

-Airmid began using the herbs to heal people.
+Airmid began using herbs to heal people.
 Diancecht was still filled with rage and overturned Airmid’s cloak.
 The herbs scattered in the wind so that no one except Airmid would ever know how to use them for healing.
 Airmid fled from her father and traveled far away so that she would never have to see him again.
-According to Celtic mythology, Airmid still uses her magical powers to heal Faeries, Elves and people high in the mountains.
+According to Celtic mythology, Airmid still uses her magical powers to heal Faeries, Elves, and people high in the mountains.